awsdocs/amazon-ec2-user-guide/doc_source/ebs-using-volumes.md

 You can take snapshots of your EBS volume for backup purposes or to use as a baseline when you create another volume\.
 For more information, see [Amazon EBS snapshots](EBSSnapshots.md)\.

-You can get directions for volumes on a Windows instance from [Making a Volume Available for Use on Windows](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ebs-using-volumes.html) in the *Amazon EC2 User Guide for Windows Instances*\.
+You can get directions for volumes on a Windows instance from [Make a volume available for use on Windows](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ebs-using-volumes.html) in the *Amazon EC2 User Guide for Windows Instances*\.

 ## Format and mount an attached volume<a name="ebs-format-mount-volume"></a>